simplesamlphp/saml2/UPGRADING.md

 If you are using the assertion processor as a stand-alone component, then you will have to update your code to reflect this change, see: [e6c01fa](https://github.com/simplesamlphp/saml2/commit/e6c01fa9b0e815682e24916f03a84d245480c4a0).

-### NameID's and Issuers
+### NameIDs and Issuers

-In pre 4.0 releases we allowed both objects and arrays to be used for Issuers and nameID's.
+In pre 4.0 releases we allowed both objects and arrays to be used for Issuers and nameIDs.
 We know only support objects.
 If in your code you use something like this:

 ```php